 - Do not drink any alcohol while taking metronidazole and for at least 48 hours after stopping treatment.
 The interaction with alcohol can cause you to be sick and can cause other problems.

-- Breast-feeding: metronidazole can get into breast milk but is not thought to affect breast-fed babies.
+- Breastfeeding: metronidazole can get into breast milk but is not thought to affect breast-fed babies.
 However, to play safe, the standard seven-day course with the lower dose is preferred so that a baby does not receive a large dose.
-If it is essential to use the large 2-gram single dose then breast-feeding should be discontinued for 12-24 hours after taking it.
+If it is essential to use the large 2-gram single dose then breastfeeding should be discontinued for 12-24 hours after taking it.
+Pregnant women can also use the seven-day course of metronidazole if they have symptoms of trichomonas infection.

 Does my sexual partner need treating?